Since I founded the Secret Society of Happy People over twenty years ago, I’ve been asked countless times, “What is the secret to happiness?”

 “Yes, I look out that window every day.
 I notice the change in the trees, how strong the wind is blowing.
 It’s as if I can see time actually passing through that windowpane.
 Because I know my time is almost done, I am drawn to nature like I’m seeing it for the first time.”

 Sometimes our circumstances change in ways we wish they hadn’t, forcing us to redefine what makes us happy or simply sit in misery.
-People take both paths – either embracing the new or resenting their loss.
+People take both paths – they embrace the new, or they lament what they’ve lost.

 - We graduate college and get an adult job